The Last Judgment [eternal judgment]

 "Last Judgment" as a time and situation from which no man can escape.
 Perhaps the best way to get a taste of this future time is to cite some passages that mention it.

-Hebrews speaks of judgment as a crisis situation that every human being will face.
-Those who are in Christ, who are saved through His redemptive work, will find their reward: “And as it was appointed for men to die once, but after that judgment, so also Christ was once offered to take away the sins of many; he will appear a second time, not for sin, but for salvation to those who wait for him” (Hebrews 9,27-28).
+The Epistle to the Hebrews speaks of judgment as a crisis that every person will face.
+Those who are in Christ, who are saved through his work of redemption, will find their reward: “Just as people are destined to die once and after that to face judgment, so Christ was sacrificed once to take away the sins of many; and he will appear a second time, not to bear sins, but to bring salvation to those who are waiting for him.”
+(Hebr 9,27-28).

 Our statement is that "in Christ the Lord makes a gracious and just provision for all, even for those who at death appear not to have believed the gospel."
 We do not say how God makes such a provision, except that what also whatever it is, such provision is made possible by Christ's redemptive work, as is true of those who are already saved.